DEVELOPER-KLCV/klcv_dev_manual/DOCS/_Package/2-Standard/20-OptionItem/1-Properties/2-Title.md

-If you specify UString for ValueType, this property behaves as a UString type.
+If UString is specified for ValueType, this property behaves as UString type.

 <br><small><span style="color:red">Added since Ver.5.0.3</span></small>